 If a Greek ATM gives you the option to view your transaction in your home currency instead of in euros, don’t do it!
 Dynamic currency conversion may seem like a helpful service, but it actually allows the ATM to set its own exchange rate, often poorer than the mid-market rate, or the rate you see on Google.
 That means you have to pay the difference, which is essentially a hidden fee for the ATM to profit off of.
 When using a foreign ATM, you should always choose the local currency if given the option.

 Your home bank may charge you a flat fee or percentage as a withdrawal fee.
 And for using your card in a foreign country, you may also get hit with foreign transaction fees.
 Check with your bank ahead of time so you’re not surprised by unavoidable fees once you arrive in Greece.

 You should try to avoid ATMs in hotels, airports and tourist areas, as they tend to have higher fees than bank ATMs that locals use.
 You should also try to get a card that doesn’t charge foreign transaction fees, reimburses your ATM fees, or both.
 If you notice flat fees for every transaction, try to make fewer, larger withdrawals to avoid getting hit with multiple fees.
 And always choose the local currency to avoid DCC fees.

 You can also transfer money ahead of time with TransferWise, which moves money at the exact mid-market rate with no markups or hidden fees, just a small, fair transfer fee that’s spelled out upfront.
 TransferWise also offers borderless multi-currency accounts you can use to send, receive and manage money in multiple global currencies, including euros.
-EU customers can also get consumer debit cards, making it even easier to access their money abroad.
+You can also can also get the TransferWise multi-currency debit card, making it even easier to access your money abroad.